chr15m/flk/README.md

 ### Can I use anything as a `hash-map` key?

 Seems unlikely.
 Better stick to strings.

+### This is even slower than Python!

+Yes.

+PS That is not actually a question.

 ### Why is it called Fleck?